atomix/atomix/README.md

 for a tutorial on injecting arguments into custom endpoints.

 ### Wrapping the CopyCatContext in an endpoint service
-CopyCat provides a simple helper class for wrapping a `CopyCatContext in an endpoint.
+Copycat provides a simple helper class for wrapping a `CopyCatContext in an endpoint.
 To wrap a context, use the `CopyCat` class.
 The `CopyCat` constructor simply accepts a single additional argument which is the endpoint URI.